Karen-Shekyan/The_Binding_Of_The_Elements/README.md

 ###### 5/30/22

 Jonathan Shavit:
-- added an indicator of the player's weapon mode/type to the player's display method (a little colored circle on the player)
+- Added an indicator of the player's weapon mode/type to the player's display method (a little colored circle on the player)
-- added more images to use in game instructions
+- Added more images to use in game instructions
-- filled the first room with game instructions
+- Filled the first room with game instructions

 Karen Shekyan:
 - Polished Shooty's and Mini's brains.
 They are no longer jittery.